Understanding Connective Tissue: A Comprehensive Concept Map

 b) Specialized Connective Tissue: Unique Adaptations

-These tissues possess specialized features tailored to their specific functions.
+These tissues possess specialized features built for their specific functions Most people skip this — try not to..

 -